serviceprototypinglab/cndbbench/README.md

 1. Git clone the repository to your directory.
 2. Open the terminal and go to your directory.
+3. In the file config.json change the test_name file and the configuration for the database that you want to test.
-3. Execute the  next line:
+4. Execute the  next line:
     - docker build -t benchmark ./Benchmark/

 We this command we create the image benchmark using our Dockerfile.
 And now we have all the images, the officials for the databases and the benchmark image.
-4. Execute the next line:
+5. Execute the next line:
     - docker-compose up

 We this command we start of the containers using the definition in docker-compose.yml.